Great Falls High School: Extracurricular activities

 Group activities are common at GFHS.
 The Roundup, the annual yearbook jointly edited by students at GFHS, has been published since 1907.
 In 2001, it won a National Pacemaker Award (the "Pulitzer Prize of student journalism") from the National Scholastic Press Association.
 In addition to for-credit choirs, orchestra, symphonic band, concert band, and the Blue Notes jazz band, the high school offers students the opportunity to play in the Pep Band and the Bison Marching Band; play in the Chamber Orchestra; or sing in one of several choirs, including the Delphian Choir, Rhapsody Choir, Aeolian Choir, or Lyric Choir.
 In 2014, the Delphian Choir received second place in the prestigious American Prize in Choral Performance (high school/youth choir division).
 The school's theme song is Anchors Aweigh.
 It is not clear why this theme song was chosen by the school, but it was in use as early as 1924.
 Some speculate that the theme might have been chosen to honor a graduate who served in the United States Navy during World War I, or because the school colors are Navy blue and white.
 (The school's lyrics to the piece closely mimic the first stanza of the original lyrics to the Navy song.)

+There is also a speech and debate team that has been in existence since the early 1960s.
+The team itself is competing in the AA circuit and has hosted numerous tournaments.
+Both Great Falls High and CMR have long-standing programs for the activity.